theresaswayne/biosensor/README.md

 * Unmodulated image.
 In this case, the color image intensity is at the maximum for each pixel, and the color scheme can be chosen by the user.
 * Intensity-modulated image.
 In this case, the user also supplies the original fluorescence image, and the colorized image intensity is set from the intensities in the original image.
 This cam produce a more appealing result, because pixels with less signal in the original image are less prominent in the colorized image.

+### process_multiROI_tables.R

+This R script will calculate both pixelwise and regionwise ratios from results obtained in step 1.
+The regionwise ratios are less sensitive to imaging noise.

 ### bleaching_analysis.ijm

 This ImageJ macro measures change in biosensor intensity over time.
 It can be used to help optimize imaging conditions to avoid photobleaching.
 The input is a multichannel time-lapse image (Z stack or single slice).
 The output is a table of measurements of each channel over time.

-### process_all_multiROI_tables.R
+### bleaching_calculation.R

-This R script will calculate both pixelwise and regionwise ratios from results obtained in step 1.
-The regionwise ratios are less sensitive to imaging noise.
+This R script will

 ## Sample data